flink-extended/ai-flow/docs/content/api/java/aiflow.md

 # AIFlow

-AI Flow 0.2.1 is our latest stable release.
+AIFlow 0.2.1 is our latest stable release.

 ## Maven Dependencies